-- Our Document Supply Services based in Yorkshire were recognised as a depository and have received all EU material from 1966 to support the inter-library loan service
+- Our Document Supply Services based in Yorkshire were recognised as a depository and have received all EU material from 1966 to 2020 to support the inter-library loan service

 - From 1973 (when Great Britain joined the European Economic Community (EEC)) to 1989, we received a second complete set of publications for reference use in the London reading rooms

 - From 1989 to 2007, we received one set only to support inter-library loan which is held by our Document Supply Services in Yorkshire